PsuAstro528/Spring2019-website-src/content/lessons/week1/discuss.md

 ## Floating Point Arithmetic

-- When should we be paranoid?
+- When do we need to be paranoid?

 ---

-## Precssion
+## Testing

-- Is there a place for single precission?
+- Does it make sense for scientific codes?
-- Where?
+- When?

 ---
-## Documenting our code

-- Who is likely to reuse my code?
+## Is anyone really going to reuse my code?

 ---
-## Modular Programming

-- What can we do it increase chance our code will be reused efficiently?
+## What can we do to ease code reuse?

----

-## Testing

-- Does testing make sense for codes developed to support scientific research?
-- How is it similar/different from coding in industry?

 ---